 General rate increase (GRI): Publicly announced price increases that set the non-contractual rate for basic LTL service.

 Generalized System of Preference (GSP): Program that grants preferential trade and tariff treatment to developing countries.
 In the United States, this program is administered by the U.S. Trade Representative.

-Harmonized Sales Tax (HST): A combined federal and provincial tax that applies to goods destined for the provinces of New Brunswick, Nova Scotia, Ontario, Newfoundland and Labrador.
+Harmonized Sales Tax (HST): A combined federal and provincial tax that applies to goods sold in the provinces of New Brunswick, Prince Edward Island, Nova Scotia, Ontario, and Newfoundland and Labrador.
 The HST is administered by the Canada Revenue Agency, which after collection, disburses the appropriate amounts to each participating province.

 Harmonized System Tariff Code: An international goods classification system developed by the World Customs Organization whereby nations agree to classify goods and commodities using the same coding standards.
-Each country then attaches its own supplemental code, which allows it to further categorize goods to meet its unique recordkeeping and reporting requirements.
+Each country has the option to attach a unique supplemental code, which allows it to further categorize goods to meet recordkeeping and reporting requirements.

 Hours-of-Service Regulations: Requirements imposed by the Federal Motor Carrier Safety Administration (FMCSA) that control when and for how long commercial motor vehicle drivers may operate a vehicle.

 Hub: A central location to which cargo from many different locations is directed, sorted and then reloaded based on geographic destination.

 Hybrid Electric Vehicle (HEV): A fuel-efficient vehicle that derives its power from a combination of two or more energy sources.